 Can an employer pay into a Nutmeg Pension?

-Nutmeg will also let employers contribute to the pension, you will need to request details that can then be sent to your HR department.
+Nutmeg will also let employers contribute to the pension which is a big positive.
+You will need to request details that can then be sent to your HR department.
+Check before transferring an existing pension as you may be entitled to additional benefits, always seek advice if you are unsure.

 What happens to my Nutmeg pension when I retire?